Clearcycle App

 2024

-Process
+Process & Solution

 I first identified a general population and conducted a Google survey on recycling practices, barriers, and impact.
 The survey revealed that many people are unsure of what items are recyclable and often lack the confidence to recycle correctly.
-Additionally, respondents expressed a strong desire for clearer guidance and greater awareness of the environmental impact of recycling.

 Results showed a need for clearer recycling guidance, with many unsure of what’s recyclable and desiring greater impact awareness to encourage consistent habits.

 From the survey respondents, I selected two individuals for one-on-one interviews to gain deeper insights into their recycling routines and habits.
 These interviews provided a more detailed understanding of their goals and the challenges they’ve faced.
-By exploring their unique recycling experiences, I uncovered unique perspectives on how confusion, convenience, and a lack of information on recycling influenced their behaviors, offering valuable context to the survey findings.

 To better understand recycling as a whole, I researched which items can be recycled at home versus those needing special facilities.
 I discovered that plastic resin codes indicate plastic type, not recyclability, which likely adds to the confusion.
-"Wishcycling"—recycling uncertain items—also complicates sorting, raises costs, and can lead to contamination, diverting more waste to landfills.
-With only 32% of U.S. recyclables actually being recycled, clearer guidelines on what and how to recycle are essential.

 To learn from currently available solutions I conducted a competitive analysis of the top three recycling apps, examining user flows, key features like item identification and tracking, and overall practicality.
-This review highlighted gaps in existing apps (e.g., scan methods, history) and areas where my design could improve by reducing UX barriers.

 Wireframes to Prototype

-I began sketching wireframes and establishing user flows based off insights such as those from the competitor analysis which helped to enable effective UX early on.
+I began sketching wireframes and establishing user flows based off insights which helped to enable effective UX early on.
 I refined these into mockups focused on core functionality and navigation.
-After creating a functional prototype, I tested it with the same survey participants, gathering feedback on usability and areas for improvement.
-(View Prototype Here)

 User Testing Rounds

 I continued to revise the prototype based on feedback, addressing pain points and refining features for clarity and flow.
-A follow-up test confirmed that the changes resolved initial issues, making the app more user-friendly and aligned with user needs.
+A follow-up poll confirmed that the changes resolved initial issues, making the app more user-friendly and aligned with user needs.

 Final Outcome